dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

 ---
 name: Oscar Carlo F. Cajucom
 position: Partner
+startDate: 2022-02-21T17:14:42.935Z
 email: caloy.cajucom@gulapalaw.com
-mobile: '#'
+mobile: "#"
 description: Caloy is a partner of the firm and head of its litigation department.
+He was awarded the  Recommended Lawyer in Dispute Resolution by the Legal 500 in 2022.
 image: /img/male-profile.svg
 admissions:
   - Philippine Bar, 2013